USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <modelscale value="Inv"/>
 ```

-The **modelscale** element is a required element for a MOVES runspec.
+The **modelscale** element is a required element for a MOVES RunSpec.
 It has only one attribute: *value*.

 Valid entries for *value* attribute are: